Andouria/Andouria/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a programmer who wants to create games and other projects during my college years!
+I'm currently learning how to use Godot!

 My current projects are:
 - A GUI that specializes in notes and databases